sweattep/modern_quotes/README.md

 >You are replaceable to your company, but not to your loved ones

 >You cannot write an email while making a presentation

+>We weren't necessarily seen as human beings, we were objects to be studied.

 >Ultimately, Mary was traced to a total of around 50 typhoid cases and three deaths.
 This is tragic, no doubt, but George Soper himself later admitted that this was not as large a toll as other carriers who were discovered after Mary received a life sentence in quarantine.